clrko/js_redux_counter/README.md

 * 5 buttons corrsponding to different increment, decrement and reset situations
 * link to the main.js script

-### The main.js file in organized into sections to clarify the code:
+### The main.js file is organized into sections to clarify the code:

 * Actions :section that gathers the different actions that can be executed
 * Reducer: counterReducer pure function that takes for argument the initial state and the action, and returns the new state of the counter